angular/angular/aio/content/guide/updating-content-github-ui.md

 1. Update the topic.

-1. At the bottom of the screen, update the Commit Changes box with a description of the change.
+1. At the bottom of the screen, update the **Commit changes** box with a description of the change.
 Use the format `docs: <short-description-of-change>`, where `<short-description-of-change>` briefly describes your change.
 Keep the description under 100 characters.
 For example:

   `docs: fix typo in Tour of Heroes pt.1`

-1. Verify that the **create new branch** option is selected, then click **Commit Changes**.
+1. Verify that the **create new branch** option is selected, then click **Commit changes**.

   A Pull Request screen opens.

 1. Fill out the form in the Pull Request screen.
 At a minimum, put an `x` in the **Docs have been added / updated** option and the **Documentation content changes** option.

-1. Click **Create Pull Request**.
+1. Click **Create pull request**.

 At this point, your pull request is added to a list of current requests, which the documentation team reviews weekly.